Flowm/argos-research.github.io/pages/argOS/contribute.md

   * vagrant up (Wait until it finished.
 This may take some time.
 Machine will throw a tty error when finished, please ignore this as long as no other errors occur...)
   * run "vagrant ssh" to log into vm
   * inside vm run "cd /vagrant"
-  * and run "make run"
+  * and run "sudo make run"
   * the compiled image will be accessible via PXE boot
   * all files for the SD card for Pandaboard to run PXE boot are inside the Panda SD folder
   * a direct LAN connection between the Pandaboard and the local machine is requiered